 What is your attitude to Life Insurance?

 There is often an air of reluctance to discuss personal life risk matters.
 Life insurance sensibility is your general attitude to this topic.
-In this post, we trust that you will come to see that some of the life risks that you encounter can:
+In this post, we highlight some of the life risks that you encounter can:

-• that financial risk to you and your family, can be mitigated using appropriate life insurance products with adequate levels of cover.
+- be financially mitigated using appropriate life insurance products with adequate levels of cover.

 What is your view?